6 Daily Practice: Whole Care for All

 Care of Self, Family, Community and World

 Holism keeps us mindful that our own well-being is inseparable from that of others and the places that we share (Dunn, 2019).
-As such, the most effective and authentic daily ‘care’ in which we can engage nurtures ourselves, one another, and our surroundings (First Nations Health Authority, n.d.).
+As such, the most effective and authentic daily ‘care’ in which we can engage nurtures ourselves, one another, AND our surroundings (First Nations Health Authority, n.d.).
 This means that caring for ourselves is neither selfish nor self-absorbed; it involves deep acknowledgement that our own well-being is as important as anyone else’s – no less and no more.
-While healthy personal boundaries are needed to keep this balanced truth in mind, they are simply boundaries, not barriers that shield us from the needs and supports available from others and our environment (Lampton, 2024).
+While healthy personal boundaries are needed to keep this balanced truth in mind, they are, indeed, simply boundaries, not barriers that shield us from the needs and supports available from others and our environment (Lampton, 2024).
 This mutual exchange of care is central to engaging in the daily practice of holistic and healthy living – and it takes practice!
 Again and again our whole lives long.

 Resources that each of us find supportive in that process will vary greatly, of course.
 Appendix A offers a range of evidence informed wellness hubs to consider.
 A few foundational resources are offered here.